-Thanks to an extension of a federal incentive for energy-efficient equipment, your new heat pump water heater may be eligible for a $300 tax credit — on top of any rebates offered by your local utility.
+Thanks to an extension of a federal incentive for energy-efficient equipment, your new electric hybrid heat pump water heater may be eligible for a $300 tax credit — on top of any rebates offered by your local utility.

 The IRS program, called the Nonbusiness Energy Property Credit, specifies that high-efficiency water heaters qualify for the credit, as long as the following conditions are met: